monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 Set up two pumps
 ----------------

-Use the :ref:`heading_ProCoDA_Golander_Peristaltic_Pump` for an explanation of how the pumps are controlled.
+:ref:`heading_ProCoDA_Golander_Peristaltic_Pump` provides an explanation of how the pumps are controlled.
 Use the table below as a guide.
 Go through the table below and add all of these set points.
 Note that when you load external code it always lists what the required inputs are at the bottom of the dialog box.

 .. _table_ProCoDA_tutorial_method: